AngelSensor/angel-sdk/README.md

 Angel Sensor SDK
 ================

-[Angel Sensor](https://angelsensor.com/) SDK provides access to digital health devices using Bluetooth Low Energy profiles.
-The SDK is designed for use with Angel health sensor by Seraphim Sense Ltd. Angel enables monitoring heart rate, blood oxygen, temperature, and activity.
-Developers can access these health metrics, and other features, in order to create new digital health apps.
-The SDK supports Android and iOS.
+[Angel Sensor](https://angelsensor.com/) is an open wearable for developers who're building new mobile health products.
+Angel Sensor tracks heart rate, blood oxygen, skin temperature, steps, sleep quality, calories, acceleration, and orientation.
+It offers unrestricted, real-time API to its sensors and full control of the data.
+Angel Sensor SDK, Bluetooth profiles and apps are open source.
+The SDK supports iOS and Android.

-More documentation can be found  [here](https://seraphimsense.github.io/angel-sdk/).
+Full API reference for Android can be found [here](https://seraphimsense.github.io/angel-sdk/).

+BLE profiles and data formats are documented [here](http://seraphimsense.github.io/io/) (under construction).

 Angel SDK is under active development.
-For details, please refer to [www.angelsensor.com](http://www.angelsensor.com/developers.html).
+For details, please refer to [www.angelsensor.com/developers](http://www.angelsensor.com/developers/).